 Cash shop elements are extremely non-intrusive compared to other free-to-play games.
-Typically, the only purchases a player might be tempted to make for Guild Wars 2 are the Heart of Thorns expansion and the upcoming Heart of Fire expansion, which add a wealth of new content on top of the base game.
+Typically, the only purchases a player might be tempted to make for Guild Wars 2 are the Heart of Thorns and Heart of Fire expansions, which add a wealth of new content on top of the base game.
 Fortunately, these expansions are also quite cheap by MMO standards, coming in at $30.00 each.

 2. Final Fantasy Brave Exvius

 While mobile games typically tend to be the worst offenders in terms of "freemium" content, Final Fantasy Brave Exvius stands apart by having a wealth of content that is available without ever spending anything.
 The primary reason for this is that the game includes many free and easy ways to obtain its premium currency, thus putting all players on a mostly equal footing.

 Brave Exvius plays like a traditional Final Fantasy game in many ways, although it does borrow some elements from typical Japanese mobile Gacha games.
 It is quite story-heavy and contains characters from almost every single Final Fantasy title, including many of the spin-off games.
 Combat plays out like a typical JRPG, although the user interface is optimized for mobile devices.